-The benefit for capital is considerable and varied: avoiding quality controls, obtaining superior quality leading to greater competitiveness on the market, reducing costs, and controlling conflictuality by channelling it in the direction of simple market competition.
+The benefit for capital is considerable and varied: avoiding quality controls, obtaining superior quality leading to greater for this to be maintained by the minority unions alone.
+They would end up using up all their potential for struggle simply in proposing claims.